Lehre und Forschung

 Lund University was founded in 1666 and is repeatedly ranked among the world’s top 100 universities.
 The University has 40 000 students and more than 8 000 staff based in Lund, Helsingborg and Malmö.
 We are united in our efforts to understand, explain and improve our world and the human condition.

 The Joint Faculties of the Humanities and Theology have eight departments and carries out large and varied work within research and education with the purpose to understand people as cultural and social beings.
-The faculties have some 700 employees and around 4000 students.
+The faculties have around 700 employees and around 4000 students.

 The Department of Archaeology and Ancient History at Lund University is one of the oldest and largest archaeology departments in Sweden, and one of the top 100 in the world according to the QS World University Ranking.
 We provide a lively environment for research and teaching and have done so since 1805.